RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 Of course, there's also plenty here for the die-hard RPG fan.
 The heavy focus on crafting from the other party-based Ys games returns (though traditional shops are in place too), and finding recipes for potions and medicine will help to give you an edge during paritcularly difficult battles.
 There are numerous sidequests and optional areas to explore, a pretty large compendium to fill out, multiple difficulty levels to add replay value, as well as bonuses like a boss rush and a time attack mode.
 And of course, there are plenty of optional objectives to complete - from simple side-stories to collection quests to building up your home base by recruiting new characters throughout the journey.

-While I was a bit put off by its strange premise and departure in style, Monstrum Nox proved to be another worthwhile Ys game.
+While I was a bit put off by its strange premise and departure in style, Monstrum Nox proved to be a decent, if not particularly memorable, Ys game.
 There's a lot here for both action-oriented and die-hard completion RPG fans, and being able to explore the world in some ways not seen before in the series gives it a new twist for even long-time fans.
-It takes a bit to get going, but once it does, you're in for a ride.
+It takes a bit to get going, but once it does, its a pretty fun time.

 It does have some self-aware moments too; this line genuinely got a chuckle out of me